shaukatmakandar786/java/Camunda7_Notes.md

 ## Getway in Camunda:

 In Camunda, gateways are used to control the direction of a process by deciding which path to follow.
 They don't perform tasks themselves but simply guide the flow based on conditions or logic.

+### Exclusive Getway:
+An Exclusive Gateway in Camunda is used to make decisions where only one path can be followed.
+It checks the conditions on each outgoing flow and selects the first one that is true.
+If none of the conditions match, it can follow a default path if defined.

+If none of the conditions match and there is no default path it throws runtime exception